the-trybe/forge-deployment-scripts/README.md

     nginx_template: "default" # [Optional] Nginx template to use from `nignx_templates` folder (default: "default").
     nginx_config_variables: # [Optional] Variables to replace in the Nginx template.
       PROXY_PASS_PORT: 8080
-    certificate: true # [Optional] Boolean to enable or disable SSL certificate for this domain.
+    certificate: true # [Optional] Boolean to enable or disable SSL certificate for this domain (default: false).
     daemons: # [Optional] List of daemons or processes to run in the background.
       - command: "php artisan queue:work"
       - command: "php artisan schedule:run"